Mendeley/mendeley-python-sdk/README.md

 - The current build status
 - Logs from the SDK being exercised against the live API (this may be helpful if you are stuck when building your own application)

+## Releases

+Travis CI pushes new releases to Pypi automatically, on the following conditions:

+- The commit is on the master branch
+- The commit has been tagged (this can be achieved with a flow like `git tag v1.2.3` and then `git push --tags`)
+- The build passes for that commit

+See the .travis.yml 'deploy' section for more specific information.

 ## Compatibility

 - Our SDK is tested on CI against both Python 2 and 3.
 Inspect the .travis.yml file to find out which specific Python versions have been tested with this project.